coreruleset/coreruleset/tests/regression/README.md

 ============
 There are Three requirements for running the OWASP CRS regressions.

-1. You must have ModSecurity specify the location of your error.log, this is done in the config.ini file.If you are using nginx you need to change default parameter from modsec2-apache to modsec3-nginx in conftest.py
+1. You must have ModSecurity specify the location of your error.log, this is done in the config.ini file.
+If you are using nginx you need to change default parameter from modsec2-apache to modsec3-nginx in conftest.py
 2. ModSecurity must be in DetectionOnly (or anomaly scoring) mode
 3. You must disable IP blocking based on previous events